The 6 Paths to Creating Guided Meditations

 The world needs your voice however you can get it out there.
 Don't let tech stop you.

 I invite you to explore these different approaches and see which one feels right for your practice.
-If you're ready to bypass the technical and environmental barriers entirely, a virtual audio engineer is the tool for the job.
+If you're ready to bypass the technical and environmental barriers entirely, a virtual audio engineer is the path forward.

 Focus on your message, not the mic.